cedmundo/deprecated-bee/README.md

   * `def` defines a new function into the current scope
   * `let` forks the scope assigning new bindings (i.e. `a = 1, b = 2, c = 3`), then executes an expression within that scope.
   * `if-else` it's just like your normal if-else.
+  * `for-in/reduce-with` are list comprehensions just like python (reduce don't but it's not hard).
   * Variable and expression types are lazly interpreted.

 ## Memory model